uw-fhir/CDS-Hooks-Tutorial/tutorial.md

 1. In the right side of the **Sandbox** screen labeled **CDS Service Exchange**, select your `phi533-prescribe` service from the `Select a Service` dropdown.
 Then, click on the `Request` section to see what data is being sent to our application by the **Sandbox**.

-2. Look for the `reasonableCodeableConcept` key and note the `text` field.
+2. Look for the `reasonCodeableConcept` key and note the `text` field.
 It should be the same as the option you chose in the `Treating` dropdown.
 We're going to only send back a card for requests where this `text` field is equal to `Hypertensive disorder` or `Essential hypertension`

 3. Find this line in the */cds-hook.js* file: `const bmiInfo = publicHealthResponse(bmiData);`